The International Child and Youth Care Network

 Many efforts are made by management to initiate change in child care agencies to address problems or to improve services in the agency, but they often meet with staff resistance.
 This happens so often and has such a negative effect on the agency culture with respect to change, that it might be useful to examine the concept of resistance to see if that can lead to improved and perhaps needed organizational change.

-Hundreds of years ago Machiavelli wrote “there is nothing more difficult to take in hand, more perilous to conduct or more uncertain in its success, than to take the lead in the introduction of a new order of things” and many years later in England Samuel Johnson wrote “Change is not made without inconvenience, even from worse to better”.
+Hundreds of years ago Machiavelli wrote “There is nothing more difficult to take in hand, more perilous to conduct or more uncertain in its success, than to take the lead in the introduction of a new order of things” and many years later in England Samuel Johnson wrote “Change is not made without inconvenience, even from worse to better”.
 These words are still true today as any supervisor who has tried changing things in her unit can attest.

 Today the social and administrative sciences have gone beyond the recognition that change is difficult and have found that child care agencies can make change efficiently and effectively if resistance is understood and dealt with constructively.
 To this end four principles of dealing with resistance are discussed below: